An official from Turkey has expressed his sorrow over the deaths in Kazakhstan.

 ANKARA (Ankara)

-On Thursday, a senior Turkish official expressed regret for the ongoing unrest and deaths in Kazakhstan as a result of protests against rising fuel prices.
+A senior Turkish official expressed his condolences on Thursday for the ongoing unrest and deaths in Kazakhstan as a result of anti-price protests.

 “Turkiye’s top priority in Kazakhstan is peace, stability, and tranquility.

-On Twitter, presidential spokesman Ibrahim Kalin stated, “Turkey will always stand by Kazakhstan.”
+On Twitter, presidential spokesman Ibrahim Kalin said, “Turkey will always stand by Kazakhstan.”

-Omer Celik, a spokesman for Turkiye’s ruling AK Party, expressed his country’s support for Kazakhstan.
+Omer Celik, a spokesman for Turkiye’s AK Party, expressed solidarity with Kazakhstan.

-Our greatest wish is for Kazakhstan to get through these difficult days and emerge as a peaceful and strong country in every way.
+Our greatest wish is for Kazakhstan to overcome these difficulties and emerge as a peaceful and strong country in every way.

-On Twitter, Celik stated, “The people of Kazakhstan have the foresight to get through these days with common sense.”
+On Twitter, Celik said, “The people of Kazakhstan have the foresight to get through these days with common sense.”

-Celik expressed sorrow over the deaths in Kazakhstan, saying Turkiye’s greatest wish is for all Kazakhs to be safe and for the country’s ongoing unrest to end.
+Turkiye’s greatest wish, Celik said, is for all Kazakhs to be safe and for the ongoing unrest in the country to come to an end.

 2 over an increase in liquefied petroleum gas (LPG) prices, which spread to other parts of the country before reaching the entire country.

-A state of emergency has been declared in Almaty, Kazakhstan’s commercial capital, and the oil-rich Mangystau region to ensure public safety.
+A state of emergency has been declared in Almaty, the commercial capital, and the oil-rich Mangystau region to ensure public safety.

-The resignation of the government was also approved by Kazakhstan’s President Kassym-Jomart Tokayev.
+The resignation of the government was also approved by Kazakh President Kassym-Jomart Tokayev.

-He requested assistance from the Collective Security Treaty Organization (CSTO), a Russian-led military alliance that agreed to send an unspecified number of peacekeepers.
+He sought assistance from the Collective Security Treaty Organization (CSTO), a Russian-led military alliance that agreed to send an unspecified number of peacekeepers.